jarcher11/RockPaperScissors/RockPaperScissorsGame/README.md

 ﻿This project is a simple Rock, Paper, Scissors game written in C#.
 The gist of the game is to beat the CPU to 3 total wins by selecting the rock, paper, or scissors options.
-You can play the game as many times as you want by selecting "y" to continue or "n" if you choose to exit the program.
+Focused on assuring that the player can't input invalid choices using RequireValidEntry and ToUpper methods.
+You can play the game as many times as you want by selecting"y" to continue or "n" if you choose to exit the program.

 The 3 features I added to this project:
 1. By using a while loop as my "master loop" where the user can repeatedly enter